elibroftw/blog.elijahlopez.ca/content/posts/software-engineering-handbook/glossary.md

 date: 2025-03-05T15:50:15-05:00
 draft: true
 aliases: ["/posts/software-engineering-handbook/glossary"]
+summary: "This post, 'Glossary - Software Engineering Handbook,' provides definitions for key terms used throughout the handbook.
+It defines terms such as application, coupled, libraries, network request, server, tech stack, tech debt, and piping, offering concise explanations to help readers understand the terminology used in software engineering."
 ---

 _application_: an application can be anything that would exist digitally/virtually and does some sort of interactivity.
 For example, Jill is writing an application that tracks car price data from various sources on the internet